 In the dead girl’s house, Sookie found her diary, which revealed that the girl’s life wasn’t all that different from her own.
 Just like Sookie, the girl met a handsome vampire at a bar and had her life turned upside down in the wake of the chance meeting.
 The diary provided for a nice little Bill/Sookie flashback scene, while also serving the dual purpose of making Sookie realize she’s probably supposed to be with Bill and making us realize that Bon Temps is about to become St. Elise, if the characters don’t do something real quick.

 I think it’s pretty obvious at this point that Sookie and Bill are going to end up together by the end of the season, thereby bringing the whole show full circle.
-Towards the end of the episode, Sookie snuck off to meet up with Bill while Alcide was washing the stank off his hang low, asking him if he can still sense her fear.
+Toward the end of the episode, Sookie snuck off to meet up with Bill while Alcide was washing the stank off his hang low, asking him if he can still sense her fear.
 Presumably, Sookie is about to do some crazy ass shit, and she wants to make sure she’s still got Bill on her side.

 I know the Sookie/Bill relationship isn’t exactly the most popular one on the show, but I can’t deny that I’ll probably have a smile on my face when they finally get back together.
 Sookie just never felt right with anyone else, and I’m anticipating that the reunion will make for a nice little finale moment.
 I’m a romantic, what can I say?